michaelmml/Oil-Well-Productivity-SD/README.md

 ## Production Analysis
 The bulk of the exploratory data analysis has been to set out the cumulative production of each well and identifying the days taken to reach the tresholds of one-quarter, one-half and three-quarters.
+See the attached csv file distilling the data on a per-well basis with characteristics such as total production and number of days to reach quarter / half / three-quarter of cumulative production.

 ```
 allprodquarterindex = allprodrate[['Well_Name', 'allprodquarter']].apply(lambda x: abs(data.loc[(data['Well_Name'] ==